Networking: Connecting with Others

 Because you will be managing multiple contacts at a given time, it is important to stay organized:

-To stay on track, review your log periodically to ensure you are maintaining your contacts and making progress on your action items.
+- To stay on track, review your notes periodically to ensure you’re maintaining your contacts and making progress on any action items.